-Background: Several COVID-19 vaccine efficacy trials are ongoing with others predicted to start soon.
-Diagnostic work-up of trial participants following any COVID-19 associated symptom will lead to extensive testing, potentially overwhelming laboratory capacity whilst primarily yielding negative results.
+Background: Diagnostic work-up of participants following any COVID-19 associated symptom for example, in vaccine efficacy trials will lead to extensive testing, potentially overwhelming laboratory capacity whilst primarily yielding negative results.
 We aimed to identify an efficient symptom combination to capture most cases using the lowest possible number of tests.